theKashey/ts-referent/README.md

 ### Optional

-- `ts-referent paths tscofig.paths.json` - creates tsconfigs "aliases" you might want to extend your "base" one from, as it contains all links to all local packages and helps with autoimports and other stuff.
+- `ts-referent paths tscofig.paths.json` - creates tsconfigs "aliases" you might want to extend your "base" one from, as it contains all links to all local packages and helps with auto-imports and other stuff.
+  - supports extra option `--extends` to configure configuration it should extend itself from.
+Extension is not required for TS5 as it supports multiple inheritance for configuration.

+> you might need configure entrypointResolver ONLY if you use this feature

 ## Configuration